Zero-Shot Self-Supervised Learning for MRI Reconstruction: Introduction

 \section{Introduction}

-Magnetic resonance imaging (MRI) is a non-invasive, radiation-free medical imaging modality technique that provides excellent soft tissue contrast for diagnostic purposes.
+Magnetic resonance imaging (MRI) is a non-invasive, radiation-free medical imaging modality that provides excellent soft tissue contrast for diagnostic purposes.
 However, lengthy acquisition times in MRI remain a limitation.
 Accelerated MRI techniques acquire fewer measurements at a sub-Nyquist rate, and use redundancies in the acquisition system or the images to remove the resulting aliasing artifacts during reconstruction.
 In clinical MRI systems, multi-coil receivers are used during data acquisition.
-Parallel imaging (PI) is the most clinically used method for accelerated MRI, and exploits the redundancies between these coils for reconstruction \cite{Sense,Grappa}.
-Compressed sensing (CS) is another conventional accelerated MRI technique that exploits the compressibility of images in sparsifying transform domains \cite{lustig}, and is commonly used in combination with PI.
-However, PI and CS may suffer from noise and residual artifacts at high acceleration rates \cite{Robson,sandino2020compressed}.
+Parallel imaging (PI) is the most clinically used method for accelerated MRI, and exploits the redundancies between these coils for reconstruction \citep{Sense,Grappa}.
+Compressed sensing (CS) is another conventional accelerated MRI technique that exploits the compressibility of images in sparsifying transform domains \citep{lustig}, and is commonly used in combination with PI.
+However, PI and CS may suffer from noise and residual artifacts at high acceleration rates \citep{Robson,sandino2020compressed}.

-Recently, deep learning (DL) methods have emerged as an alternative accelerated MRI technique due to their improved reconstruction quality compared to conventional approaches \cite{Hammernik,Knoll_SPM}.
-Particularly, physics-guided deep learning reconstruction (PG-DLR) approaches have gained interest due to their robustness and improved reconstruction quality \cite{Hammernik,Knoll_SPM,Hemant,Schlemper,Hosseini_JSTSP}.
-PG-DLR methods explicitly incorporate the physics of the data acquisition system into the neural network via a procedure known as algorithm unrolling \cite{monga2019algorithm}.
-This is done by unrolling conventional iterative algorithms that alternate between data consistency and regularization steps for a fixed number of iterations.
-Subsequently, PG-DLR approaches are trained in a supervised manner using large databases of fully-sampled measurements \cite{Hammernik, Hemant}.
-More recently, self-supervised learning via data undersampling (SSDU) has shown that similar reconstruction quality to supervised PG-DLR can be achieved while training on a database of only undersampled measurements \cite{yaman_SSDU_MRM}.
+Recently, deep learning (DL) methods have emerged as an alternative for accelerated MRI due to their improved reconstruction quality compared to conventional approaches \citep{Hammernik,Knoll_SPM,Akcakaya_SPM}.
+Particularly, physics-guided deep learning reconstruction (PG-DLR) approaches have gained interest due to their robustness and improved performance \citep{Hammernik,Hosseini_JSTSP}.
+PG-DLR explicitly incorporates the physics of the data acquisition system into the neural network via a procedure known as algorithm unrolling \citep{monga2019algorithm}.
+This is done by unrolling iterative optimization algorithms that alternate between data consistency (DC) and regularization steps for a fixed number of iterations.
+Subsequently, PG-DLR methods are trained in a supervised manner using large databases of fully-sampled measurements \citep{Hammernik, Hemant}.
+More recently, self-supervised learning has shown that reconstruction quality similar to supervised PG-DLR can be achieved while training on a database of only undersampled measurements \citep{yaman_SSDU_MRM}.